-Please visit our website often.
+But even after we receive the state's approval, the conversation does not end there.
+Each year, we provide an Area Plan Update, and you will be invited to review and let us know where we are succeeding and where we can improve.
+For updates, please visit our website often.
 Questions, concerns, or comments about this plan may be sent to CWAP@acgov.org or by calling (510) 268-CWAP (2927).

-Thank you for getting involved!
-Whether you are an older adult, family member, service provider, public official, or any other member of our community, the CWAP is ALWAYS your plan, your voice.
+Thank you for participating in this plan.
+Whether you are an older adult, family member, service provider, public official, or any other member of our community, the Countywide Area Plan for Older Adults is your plan, your voice.